uting98/SurveyForm/README.md

 # Survey Form

+##Objective
+Build a CodePen.io app that is functionally similar to this: https://codepen.io/freeCodeCamp/full/VPaoNP.

+Fulfill the below user stories and get all of the tests to pass.
+Give it your own personal style.

 ## User Stories
 - [x] User Story #1: I can see a title with id="title"in H1 sized text.
 - [x] User Story #2: I can see a short explanation with id="description"in P sized text.